GarzaLab/scripts/README.md

 Here are useful scripts for several needs.

+# Rodent DBM

+This folder contains scripts for rat and mouse DBM.

 ## Vertex Coordinate Atlas

 This is a function I created for R statistics.
 This function uses the GLM information from the vertexLm and vertexFDR from RMINC, to create Tables ready for publication.
 The tables have the following columns: 1) Labels, 2) MNI coordinates, 3) vertex, 4) T-value.